SubsTheTechnomancer/C-OpenTK-Projects/marp/winapi.md

 * Firstly, Professor T. Ray from the CS department has been a massive influence on me and my now-lifelong passion for computer graphics.
 Thank you.
 * Windows Terminal.
 Seriously.
 It's magnificent.
 Don't let anybody tell you Windows is bad for coding.
 * Google is the only reason we can do anything in this world, truly one of the engines of all time.
-* My friends, who by listening to me ramble and complain about insignificant bugs in my code are unwittingly fueling my escapdes further.
+* My friends, who by listening to me ramble and complain about insignificant bugs in my code are unwittingly fueling my escapades further.
 This is all your fault.

 ---